Center of Excellence in Higher Education

 • His 202: History of Indo-Bangla

-• Life Member of Dhaka University History Alumni Association, December 2015
+• Dhaka University History Alumni Association: Dhaka, Bangladesh

-• SASNET (Swedish South Asian Study Network, since 2008.
+• SASNET (Swedish South Asian Study Network, Lund, Sweden

-Economic History, Demographic History, South Asian Studies in General, Climate & Environmental discourse etc.
+Disaster History, Economic History, South Asian Studies in General, Climate & Environmental discourse etc.